 Responsibility/Activity Stakeholder Activate the EAP for "Monitoring."
 City is lead.
-Night shaff of any a man and bent the improved any distance level Each Stakeholder is Notify staff of own agency about the increased condition level. lead for their staff.
+Notify staff of own againsy about the increased condition loval Each Stakeholder is Notify stall of own agency about the increased condition level. lead for their staff.
 Conduct formal monitoring, communicate via virtual systems; Each Stakeholder is communicate with Agency Coordinators to determine next level lead for own agency of activation. resources.
 Each Stakeholder is Communicate risk to EOC/MAC representatives. lead within their agency.
-Respond to, and mitigate, minor events as needed; coordinate Each Stakeholder is with each responding agency. lead for own materials - Will Guon roop on all guyon by: and equipment.
-Stage equipment at localities likely to be affected as needed; coordinate with each responding agency.
-Each Stakeholder is ri lead for own materials Jito and equipment.
-Monitoring Provide public education in multiple languages.
-Each Stakeholder collaborates and is lead to their constituents.
+Respond to and mitigate minor events as needed: coordinate Each Stakeholder is with each responding agency lead for own materials with each responding agency. and equipment.
+D Stage equipment at localities likely to be affected as needed.
+Each Stakeholder is rin coordinate with each responding agency lead for own materials lito and equipment. lor Each Stakeholder 2 Provide public education in multiple languages. collaborates and is lead to their constituents.
 Provide information to Elected Officials.
 Each Stakeholder PIO is lead for own agency.
 Confer with EOC Director on conditions for activating next level.
 City is lead.
 Confer with EOC Director for activation of a MAC.
 City is lead.
 Identify location for flood fighting resources for the public (e.g. sandbag locations).
 May begin planning for establishment of District is lead. special temporary sandbag locations (Attachment 10).
 Review evacuation planning needs.
 City is lead.
-Report to designated MAC facility when directed, and available.
-Each Stakeholder responds to designated MAC facility.
+Each Stakeholder Report to designated MAC facility when directed, and available. responds to designated MAC facility.